 Troxel is… read more about Michael Troxel: Using Weak Gravitational Lensing to Map the Invisible Universe »

 Duke University is pleased to announce the Du Châtelet Prize in Philosophy of Physics, an award that celebrates excellence in philosophy of physics and promotes breadth across the field both historically and philosophically.

 The prize — supported by Duke in collaboration with the Studies in History and Philosophy of Science — will be awarded next Spring to a U.S. or international graduate student or recent Ph.D. to recognize their previously unpublished work in philosophy of physics.
-The winner will receive $1,… read more about Duke Announces New Prize for Philosophy of Physics »
+The winner will receive $1,000, an… read more about Duke Announces New Prize for Philosophy of Physics »

 Former graduate student Leah Broussard now works at Oak Ridge National Laboratory where she studies neutron decay.
 She was featured on ORNL's news site discussing her background and current work.
 Read "Leah Broussard: Breaking the Standard Model to Fix Understanding of the Universe" here.

 Photo Credit: Oak Ridge National Laboratoryread more about Former Grad Student Broussard Studies Neutron Decay »